pedrorreiro/n8n-railway.app/README.md

-# n8n serverless on Railway.App platform
+# Instantly n8n serverless on Railway.App platform

 This example deploys a self-hosted version of [n8n](https://n8n.io/) on http://railway.app platform.
 Internally it uses a PostgreSQL database to store the data.